mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

 React.createElement('div', { id: 'message' }, 'hello world')
 ```

+`React.createElement` need 3 parameters.
+First, is the kind of HTML element you want to render, which is a `div`.
+Second, the props you want to give to that element, which is `{ id: 'message' }`.
+And the last, is the children you want to put inside that element, which is `hello world`

-If you want to know more about this, you can read my detailed explanation about [jsx](https://mnindrazaka.com/how-to-enter-jsx-world-smoothly/)
+If you want to know more about this, you can read my detailed explanation about [JSX](https://mnindrazaka.com/how-to-enter-jsx-world-smoothly/)

 ### If statement in JSX